Elefantinirosa/Elefantinirosa/README.md

 - 👋 Hi, I’m @Elefantinirosa, Mechanical Engineer
 - 👀 I’m interested in Arts&Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development &  modelling with Blender
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Cutting Egde Projects
-- 📫 How to reach me ...
+- 📫 How to reach me elefantinirosavolano@hotmail.it

 <!---
 Elefantinirosa/Elefantinirosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.